Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport: Section II: Disorder-renormalized vertex and orbital Hall conductivity

 where $J_x = -e v \sigma_x$ is the bare charge current vertex of the model.
-This nonperturbative $T$-matrix level approach avoids the need for a separate evaluation of important diagrams absent in the standard ladder series (which is a fully perturbative procedure akin to the first Born approximation) like the Y-diagram.
-Though it requires an involved treatment of the renormalized vertex via the double $T$-matrix insertions in Eq. \ref{eq:BS_equation}, this technique is amenable to both analytical and numerical calculations and is applicable to generic non-interacting systems.
+The insertion of $\tilde{J}_{x}$ on one side of the linear response bubble (the $\tilde J_x - \mathcal{J}_y^z$ bubble) yields the full series of noncrossing diagrams generated by an arbitrary number of single-impurity scattering events (see Fig. \ref{fig:supp_01}).

-The exact solution of Eq. (\ref{eq:BS_equation}) is cumbersome, resulting in an unwieldy expression for the renormalized vertex.
-Fortunately, an expansion in powers of $u_{0,z}$ yields an insightful analytical result:
+The exact solution of Eq. (\ref{eq:BS_equation}) is cumbersome, resulting in an unwieldy expression for $\tilde J_x$.
+However, power expansions can be used to yield insightful analytical results.
+In the presence of either scalar or magnetic impurities, and within the weak scattering limit ($|u_{0,z}(\Delta \pm \varepsilon) \Theta^+ | \ll 1 $), we find

-The second term in the RHS of Eq. (\ref{eq:renormalized_Jx}) (\textit{absent in the standard ladder approximation}) is a result of skew scattering.
-It shows that disorder modifies the vertex nontrivially through the emergence of an additional matrix structure (the term proportional to $J_y$).
-This is responsible for the Drude-like scaling of the orbital Hall conductivity $\sigma_{\text{OHE}} \propto 1/n$ reported in the main text.
-We also see that at the band edge ($|\varepsilon|=|\Delta|$) the vertex renormalization is trivial ($\tilde J_x \propto J_x$) leading to a vanishing extrinsic orbital Hall response.
+The second term in the RHS of Eqs. (\ref{eq:renormalized_Jx1})-(\ref{eq:renormalized_Jx2}) (\textit{absent in the standard ladder approximation}) results from skew scattering.
+This shows that the disorder potential fundamentally modifies the $J_x$ vertex, giving rise to an additional matrix structure, $J_y \propto \sigma_y$.
+This occurs primarily through the $Y$ diagrams ($d_3^a$ and $d_3^b$ in Fig. \ref{fig:supp_01}) and is responsible for the Drude-like scaling of the orbital Hall conductivity (OHC), $\sigma_{\text{OHE}} \propto 1/n$, reported in the main text.
+Note that the $J_y$ coefficient is \textit{linear} in the scattering potentials.
+We also see that at the band edge ($|\varepsilon|=|\Delta|$), the renormalization is trivial ($\tilde J_x \propto J_x$) leading to a vanishing extrinsic OHC, as expected due to the vanishing Fermi surface.